babel-utils/babel-plugin-tester/README.md

 > When using certain values, this property must be used in `options.js` instead
 > of `options.json`.

-Use this to assert that a particular `code.js` file should be throwing an error during transformation.
+Use this to assert that a particular `code.js` file should cause babel to throw an error during transformation.
 For example:

 ```javascript
 {